Screen Flow Template

-Screen flows (also known as “wireflows”) are a combination of wireframes and flowcharts.
+Screen flows (also known as “wireflows”) are a combination of wireframes and creating a flowchart.
 The end-to-end flow maps out what users see on each screen and how it impacts their decision-making process through your product or service.
 With that information in hand, you can explain better the decisions you’ve made regarding your interaction design.

 Use the Screen Flow Template to find new opportunities to make the user experience frictionless and free of frustration from start to end.